-Jonathan Kimber will normally have arranged to meet with you around a month after the sabbatical.
-He'll ask for a draft of your write-up in advance of the meeting.
+Janet Fox or Roger Latham will normally have arranged to meet with you around a month after the sabbatical.
+They'll ask for a draft of your write-up in advance of the meeting.
 The meeting is primarily for your benefit, to help crystallise what you've learned, and take it forward into your ministry as appropriate.
-He will also be keen to hear from you any wisdom that might be of benefit to other ministers taking sabbaticals in the future.
+They will also be keen to hear from you any wisdom that might be of benefit to other ministers taking sabbaticals in the future.
 A final version of your written reflection (which is often the same as the draft) will subsequently be sent to both bishops.
 (In the unlikely event that the writing up is not done, we will ask you to repay your grant.)